api-platform/create-client/CONTRIBUTING.md

 ### Installing the source version

-To install the source version of the API Platform Client Generator in your project and contribute a patch, run the following commands:
+To install the source version of Create Client in your project and contribute a patch, run the following commands:

 ```console
 $ git clone git@github.com:api-platform/create-client.git